Delivering Deliberative Engagement

 Considering a Deliberative Engagement Process?
 Build your knowledge and skills to confidently implement this growing field of engagement.

-Join Amanda Newbery and Max Hardy to unpack what’s REALLY essential in delivering effective deliberative engagement processes.
+Amanda Newbery and Max Hardy unpack what’s REALLY essential in delivering effective deliberative engagement processes.

 Deliberative democracy is a growing field of practice.
 Communities all around Australasia, and the world, are working together to respond to complex problems: climate change, managing growing populations and development, planning public transport solutions, prioritising capital expenditure fairly, balancing competing health demands, dealing with our waste crisis, domestic violence and the homelessness crisis – topics where there are polarised views or a high level of involvement of interest groups.